uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 We endorse the approach recommended by the Royal Commission.

 <!-- page 265 -->Indigenous law, like so many other aspects of Aboriginal peoples’ lives, has been impacted by colonization.
-At the TRC’s Knowledge Keepers Forum in 2014, Mi’kmaq Elder Stephen Augustine spoke about the Mi’kmaq concept for “making things right.”
+At the =|TRC=Truth and Reconciliation Commission of Canada=’s Knowledge Keepers Forum in 2014, Mi’kmaq Elder Stephen Augustine spoke about the Mi’kmaq concept for “making things right.”
 He shared a metaphor about an overturned canoe in the river.
 He said, “We’ll make the canoe right and … keep it in water so it does not bump on rocks or hit the shore…